Skip to content

 url: "http://rust-plugin:8080/mcp"

-External plugins communicate with the gateway using the Model Context Protocol (MCP), enabling language-agnostic plugin development.
+External plugins communicate via the Model Context Protocol (MCP), enabling language-agnostic plugin development.

 sequenceDiagram